martinBizet/m6A_FTO_cancer/README.md

 2.2) Run "Diff_1vs1_RIPfromBdg.R"

 Description:
 Compute the actual differential using overlap peaks list and bedgraphs.
 Note that three options are possible, we strongly recommend to use option 2 (used in Jeschke et al, 2020).
+Expected output:
+"AlternOption2.txt" file, a text file computing Log-odd-Ratio (LOR) differential value between case and control for each peaks and "annot.txt" file showing annotation of the differenial peaks.

 Typical usage (Expected runtime: few hours):
 ```